postgresml/postgresml/pgml-cms/blog/semantic-search-in-postgres-in-15-minutes.md

 !!!

 You'll notice how similar the vectors produced by the text "I like Postgres" and "I like SQL" are compared to "Rust is the best".
-This is a artificial example, but the same idea holds true when translating to real models like `mixedbread-ai/mxbai-embed-large-v1`.
+This is an artificial example, but the same idea holds true when translating to real models like `mixedbread-ai/mxbai-embed-large-v1`.

 ## What does it mean to be "close"?